publishpress/publishpress.github.io/docs/interface/sidebar-banner.md

 }
 ```

 The HTML structure when displaying a banner in a sidebar of a custom admin screen is as follows.
 Please note we use `CAPSMAN_PERMISSIONS_INSTALLED` constant to decide to output `pp-enable-sidebar` CSS class and the banner itself.
 Optionally also check if `PP_WP_Banners` class already loads.

+Don't forget to replace `CAPSMAN_PERMISSIONS_INSTALLED` with your own custom constant.

 ```php
 <div class="pp-columns-wrapper<?php echo !CAPSMAN_PERMISSIONS_INSTALLED ? ' pp-enable-sidebar' : '' ?>">